adam-rumpf/angle-headings/README.md

   * `measure (float) [0.0]` -- Initial angle measure.
   * `mod (int, float, or str) ["radians"]` -- Specifies measure unit.
 A numerical argument is treated as the measure of a full revolution, while a string argument is taken as the name of a standard unit (radians, degrees, or gradians).
 * `convert(mod)` -- Returns the angle's measure converted to a different unit.
-* `reldiff(other)` -- Returnes a relative difference between this and another angles' measures, normalized so that 0 represents equality and 1 represents diametrically opposed angles.
+* `reldiff(other)` -- Returns a relative difference between this and another angles' measures, normalized so that 0 represents equality and 1 represents diametrically opposed angles.
 This is meant to be used as an alternative to direct equality comparisons due to the `float` measures.

 ### `float`-Valued Operators